fjank/hydejack-starter-kit/blog/_posts/2019-03-18-overthewire-natas-10-14.md

 Resulting in `File uploaded successfully` and a link to the file.
 Now its just a matter of opening the url, view source, (to make output easier to read), and you have a poor mans browser shell to the server, just as natas12 Retrieve the password for the next level by opening the url [view-source:http://natas13.natas.labs.overthewire.org/upload/7eifk4vmf9.php?test=cat%20/etc/natas_webpass/natas14](view-source:http://natas13.natas.labs.overthewire.org/upload/7eifk4vmf9.php?test=cat%20/etc/natas_webpass/natas14)

-_Checking file type is not enough_
+Checking file type is not enough
+{:.note}
 <details>
   <summary>Spoiler</summary>
   natas14: Lg96M10TdfaPyVBkJdjymbllQ5L6qdl1